Basileia-Romaion/BR-1337/patch-notes.md

   - moved most the 'lucky country' timed modifiers to happen via an event that only applies if they are ai controlled.
   - When forming Elysium the natives within the core area will hybridize and settle.
   - Vinland and the Elysians will start with colonial_nation subjects.
+  - small vinland outposts added
+  - Haudenosauneega and Cahokia given a large amount of tribal buildings
+  - Haudenosauneega and Cahokia given kingdom rank.
+No unique title yet.
+  - Haudenosauneega and Cahokia ai should colonize once they research the tech.

 ## Buildings
   - Added new Pirate hideout buildings they are smaller with half the spawn chance of the Pirate Haven.
 The Main building is a bit harder to remove than a haven.
 Also added two varients for the elysian coast that are actually easer to remove only need 25% control and don't need to core.
 They all start in unowned land so you'll need to colonize to remove.